 The Shop Fox W1819 table saw measures 40 by 45-1/2 by 62-inch (HxWxD).
 The table measures 27 by 40-1/4-inch (W x D) and 27 by 53-5/8-inch with the extension.
 It has a floor-to-table height of 34-inch and has an approximate shipping weight of 539 pounds.

-- Is very easy to handle and use
+- It is very easy to handle and use

-- Strong enough to cut on any type of wood
+- Strong enough to cut on any wood

-- May be slightly hard to manage and maintain
+- It may be slightly hard to manage and maintain

 The W1819 features a blade guard assembly which consists of a clear polycarbonate shield, the spreader, and the anti-kickback pawls on each side of the spreader.